 Where to Stay on Phu Quoc

 One of the great things about vacationing in Vietnam is that it is incredibly cheap!
-So if you’re visiting from the US, Europe or Australia where you’re used to paying exorbitant prices to stay in lavish hotels, you’ll be impressed by how much more you get for your money here.
+So if you’re visiting from the US, Europe, or Australia where you pay exorbitant prices to stay in lavish hotels, you’ll love how much more you get for your money here.

 And Phu Quoc Island has no shortage of fancy beachfront resorts with pristine swimming pools, state-of-the-art spa facilities, and gourmet restaurants.
 It’s worth splurging a bit so you’ll be pampered during your vacation and leave feeling relaxed and rejuvenated.

 If you’re looking for high-end luxury, then you’ll love the JW Marriott Phu Quoc Emerald Bay Resort & Spa!
 Our favorite option for a mid-range hotel is the Green Bay Phu Quoc Resort & Spa.
-And if you’re traveling on a budget, be sure to check out Cottage Village where you get a lot for a very reasonable price!
+And if you’re traveling on a budget, be sure to check out Cottage Village.
+You will get a lot for a very reasonable price!
 Be sure to check out our post about our top 10 favorite resorts on Phu Quoc Island!

 18 Things to Do on The Island of Phu Quoc, Vietnam

 The best thing to do in Phu Quoc is, of course, to lounge on the beach.
 You’ll likely hear many different responses when you inquire about the most beautiful beach in Phu Quoc.
 And that’s because there are so many to choose from, you really can’t go wrong!